 5 brilliantly weird things to do in London with friends

-1) Do the London Bridge Experience & Tombs
+1) Do the London Bridge Experience

 The London Bridge Experience is a walking tour that explores 2000 years of history beneath the city’s most famous bridge.
 You’ll witness alarmingly detailed reconstructions of past events, like Jack the Ripper’s killings and the Great Fire of London.
+It's that scary, Amanda Holden has said she's never screamed so much in her life.
+You've been warned!

 2) Go umbrella shopping at James Smith & Sons